cortoproject/corto/contributing.md

 The buildsystem doesn't currently resolve dependencies on header files, so changes that affect header files only won't usually trigger a rebuild.
 When making changes to headers only it is safest to do a `make clean all`.
 It is highly recommended to do a `make clean all` after making changes to the core.

-## Making changes
+Please ensure:

- - Make sure there is an issue that documents the change.
+ - There is an issue that documents the change.
  - Follow the coding style of the file you're changing.
 If you really want to change it, do so consistently in the whole project.
-And have a good reason for it (esthetics is not a good reason :-).
+And have a good reason for it (aesthetics is not a good reason :-).

 ## Committing changes
 Before committing your changes: